top of page

 The Consortium has a valuable partnership with Reena, an Ontario-based organization that has been at the forefront of work related to intellectual disabilities, aging, and dementia in Canada.
 Reena provides the Consortium with administrative assistance for all workshop and training events, supporting our efforts to provide education and training across Canada.
 Reena is also an integral partner in the Consortium's public policy advocacy activities and an active participant it our practice research projects.

-The Consortium acknowledges and congratulates Reena on their upcoming 50th anniversary of providing an array of supports and services for people with intellectual disability and their families.
-Throughout 2023, events to celebrate Reena's anniversary are planned and we encourage people to join in the celebrations.
+The Consortium acknowledges and congratulates Reena on their 50th anniversary, celebrated in 2023, of providing an array of supports and services for people with intellectual disability and their families.
+Throughout 2023, numerous events to celebrate Reena's anniversary were undertaken.
 One particular event was a scientific roundtable (the II International Summit on Intellectual Disability and Dementia) held jointly on October 24-25, 2023, with Reena and the US NTG, highlighting emerging research in aging, dementia, and intellectual disability.

 Image-Grant Letter_edited.jpg